RobMeades/moths/README.md

 - a final paragraph listing the other moths in the trap, those either not pictured or not worth displaying a picture of 'cos it is not that interesting, but, for each one, linking to a previous picture of that moth, and including the number of that moth there were in the trapping,
 - a table containing the photographs, noting that each photograph name must be unique within the set of photographs on the website since they are turned into thumbnails with the same name that are all placed in the same directory for the moth browser page,
 - a standard footer.

+Programmatically, such a page is created using [jinja2](https://pypi.org/project/Jinja2/); the template from which the page is generated can be found in the [templates](templates) directory.

 To support this export script, there are additional fields in the [schema](schema.sql), all prefixed with `html_`, as follows: